retirement, annuities, long term care, pensions on divorce

 Part 1 of the Welfare Reform and Pensions Act 1999 (WRPA) introduced the new stakeholder pensions and this pension regime was made available from the 6 April 2001 as the governments intention to simplify and reduce the cost of pension planning to the consumer.
 It is targeted particularly for those with fluctuating, low or no taxable earnings such as a non-working spouse.

-The maximum annual contribution to a Stakeholder pension is £3,600.
+Prior to A-Day the maximum annual contribution to a Stakeholder pension is £3,600.
 For members of an occupational pension scheme with earnings of less than £30,000, the Inland Revenue will allow them concurrent membership of stakeholder pensions up to the Inland Revenue maximum contribution allowance.
 The £30,000 threshold will be based on total schedule E income (excluding P11D benefits) with the earliest reference date being the 2000/2001 tax year.

 State basic pension